HestiMae/pollinators-paradise/README.md

 #### Apiarist's Shears

-This hardy set of shears made from honeycomb blocks is familiar to bees.<br/>
+This hardy set of shears made from waxed copper blocks is familiar to bees.<br/>
 *When Honeyed*: Won't anger wild or hived bees on collection.
 Can collect more honeycombs from nests.<br/>
 *When Chorus Honeyed*: NYI.